Nature House Host Details

 • Provide directions and answer questions from park visitors;

-• Promote SPE programming (such as walks, talks, events and memberships) as well as SPE volunteering opportunities;
+• Promote programming (such as walks, talks, events and memberships) as well as volunteering opportunities;

-• Support SPE staff to organize resource materials including books, photos and articles;
+• Support staff to organize resource materials, including books, photos and articles;

 • Assist in Nature House opening and closing procedures;